-Even despite the Northridge Quake of the 90's and the great concern of local residents with being up to date and eco-friendly, there are many homes in Northridge and northern Los Angeles that date from a time when tight insulation was not a major concern.
+Even despite the Northridge Quake of the 90s and the great concern of residents with being up-to-date and eco-friendly, there are many homes in Northridge and northern Los Angeles that date from a time when tight attic insulation was not a major concern.

-Today, however, energy costs and environmental concerns alike demand that our attics, walls, and crawlspaces being properly insulated and ventilated.
+Today, however, energy costs and environmental concerns alike demand that our attics, walls, and crawlspaces be properly insulated and ventilated.

-At Pure Eco, we offer Northridge, CA, residents fast, effective, and affordable solutions to improve their home's energy efficiency and to keep out unwanted rodents and pests.
-We have been serving the local community for many years and are deeply familiar with the specific problems frequently encountered in upgrading Northridge homes, and we have developed solutions that solve those problems as quickly and cost-effectively as possible.
+As a reliable insulation contractor, we have been serving the local community for many years and are deeply familiar with the specific insulation problems frequently encountered in upgrading Northridge homes.
+Thus, we have developed solutions that solve those problems as quickly and cost-effectively as possible.

 We at Pure Eco offer area residents a wide variety of services designed to transform old or under-protected homes into veritable epitomes of energy conservation and eco-responsibility.

 Here are our main (but by no means our only) services: